APTC and NOLA advance equal training and employment opportunities for persons with disabilities

 “As APTC works towards our vision of contributing to a more skilled, inclusive and productive workforce for Pacific prosperity, we are committed to incorporating our priority of gender equality, social inclusion and fair distribution of benefits,” Ms Middleby said.

-“We can think of no better collaboration in this space than with NOLA, who champions advocacy for social inclusion and equal rights.”
+“We can think of no better collaboration in this space than with NOLA, which champions advocacy for social inclusion and equal rights.”

-Recent collaborations between the two also include NOLA-facilitated training for APTC staff on the United Nations Convention on the Rights of Persons with Disabilities (CRPD).
+Recent collaborations include NOLA-facilitated training for APTC staff on the United Nations Convention on the Rights of Persons with Disabilities (CRPD).

 APTC Country Director for Samoa and Tonga, Ms Cheri Robinson Moors, said they are pleased to collaborate with NOLA and be a part of the vital work the organisation carries out in promoting equal access and inclusivity in Samoa.